Junctions, strings, clocks and gravitational memory in three dimensional dS space: Gravitational -way junction

 where the bulk metric $g$ is the \textit{only} degree of freedom, GHY is the Gibbons-Hawking-York boundary terms, and $T_0$ is the tension of the string that constitutes the junction.
 The variation of the action away from the junction $\Sigma$ implies that $\mathcal{M}_{i \alpha_i}$ are Einstein manifolds.
 The action \eqref{Eq:bulk-action} assumes that first junction condition that states that the induced metric is continuous at the junction, i.e.

 which defines the worldsheet metric $\gamma$.
 Varying the action \eqref{Eq:bulk-action} with respect to $g$ at the junction $\Sigma$ yields

 with $s(\alpha_i) = 0,1$ if $\alpha_i = N,S$ respectively. $K_{i,\mu\nu}$ are the extrinsic curvatures of $\Sigma_i$ in $\mathcal{M}_{i\alpha_i}$ and $K_i = \gamma^{\mu\nu}K_{i,\mu\nu}$, respectively.
-The bulk diffeomorphism symmetry implies that the divergence of \eqref{Eq:Kdisc} vanishes.
-Therefore, we obtain only one independent equation from \eqref{Eq:Kdisc} that together with \eqref{Eq:hcont} give four equations which determine the four variables \eqref{Eq:varbs}.
+The bulk diffeomorphism symmetry implies that the divergence of \eqref{Eq:Kdisc2way} vanishes.
+Therefore, we obtain only one independent equation from \eqref{Eq:Kdisc2way} that together with \eqref{Eq:hcont2way} give four equations which determine the four variables \eqref{Eq:varbs}.
 In what follows, we will glue $\mathcal{M}_{1,N}$ and $\mathcal{M}_{2,S}$ unless mentioned explicitly.

-It has been shown in \cite{Banerjee:2024sqq} that the solutions of a gravitational junction gluing two identical three dimensional spacetimes are in one-to-one correspondence with the solutions of the non-linear Nambu-Goto equation in that spacetime.
-Specifically, for a generic solution of the junction conditions in dS$_3$ spacetime, we obtain that \begin{enumerate} \item the hypersurface in $\mathcal{M}$, whose embedding is the average of $\Sigma_1$ and $\Sigma_2$, corresponds to a solution of the non-linear Nambu-Goto equations for a worldsheet in the background metric \eqref{Eq:dsmetric} when the tension $T_0$ vanishes, and \item $\theta_s$ is the \textit{only} degree of freedom implying that $\tau_d$, $\sigma_d$ and $\theta_d$ are completely determined as functions of $\tau$ and $\sigma$ for any given choice of the solution of the Nambu-Goto equation corresponding to $\theta_s$. \end{enumerate} For a junction formed by gluing $\mathcal{M}_{1,S}$ and $\mathcal{M}_{2,S}$, the roles of $\theta_s$ and $\theta_d$ are reversed.
+It has been shown in \cite{Banerjee:2024sqq} that the solutions of a gravitational junction gluing two identical locally flat or locally AdS three dimensional spacetimes are in one-to-one correspondence with the solutions of the non-linear Nambu-Goto equation in that spacetime.
+In the following section, we will show that this result extends to a generic solution of the junction conditions in dS$_3$ spacetime.
+Specifically, \begin{enumerate} \item the hypersurface in $\mathcal{M}$, whose embedding is the average of $\Sigma_1$ and $\Sigma_2$, corresponds to a solution of the non-linear Nambu-Goto equations for a worldsheet in the background metric \eqref{Eq:dsmetric} when the tension $T_0$ vanishes, and \item $\theta_s$ is the \textit{only} degree of freedom implying that $\tau_d$, $\sigma_d$ and $\theta_d$ are completely determined as functions of $\tau$ and $\sigma$ for any given choice of the solution of the Nambu-Goto equation corresponding to $\theta_s$. \end{enumerate} For a junction formed by gluing $\mathcal{M}_{1,N}$ and $\mathcal{M}_{2,N}$, $\theta_s$ is exchanged with $-\theta_d$.
+In this case, corresponds to the hypersurface which follows the non-linear Nambu-Goto equation in $\mathcal{M}$.